analoghan/TourneyControl/README.md

 - **Ring Control**:
   - **Start Ring**: Records start time (button turns blue when started)
+    - Disabled when "Ring Open" is active
+    - Disabled when ring is already started
   - **End Ring**: Records end time and resets ring to default state
+  - **Ring Open**: Cannot be activated while ring is in progress
   - Confirmation modals for both actions
   - Warning message about packet readiness
   - Timestamps tracked for reporting